sandstorm-io/tos-pp/sandcats-tos.md

 ## Effective Date

-This policy is effective as of October 6, 2015.
+This policy is effective as of July 1, 2022.